pokeclicker/pokeclicker-wiki/data/Items/Medichamite_description.md

 ### Acquisition
-Chance of dropping after completing a Quest.
-Must be at least Quest Level 16 and have reached Kalos.
+Found by completing quests at Quest Level 16 or higher.
+Must have reached Kalos.